bnodnarb/AIRMF/_posts/map/01-01-01-intended-purpose.md

 <summary markdown="span">**Transparency and Documentation**</summary>

 **Organizations can document the following:**
-* Who is ultimately responsible for the decisions of the AI and is this person aware of the intended uses and limitations of the analytic?
+* Which AI actors are responsible for the decisions of the AI and is this person aware of the intended uses and limitations of the analytic?
-* Who will be responsible for maintaining, re-verifying, monitoring, and updating this AI once deployed?
+* Which AI actors are responsible for maintaining, re-verifying, monitoring, and updating this AI once deployed?
-* Who is accountable for the ethical considerations during all stages of the AI lifecycle?
+* Who is the person(s) accountable for the ethical considerations across the AI lifecycle?
-* Why was the dataset created? (e.g., were there specific tasks in mind, or a specific gap that needed to be filled?
-* How does the entity ensure that the data collected are adequate, relevant, and not excessive in relation to the intended purpose?

 **AI Transparency Resources:**
-* Datasheets for Datasets
 * GAO-21-519SP: AI Accountability Framework for Federal Agencies & Other Entities
 * “Stakeholders in Explainable AI,” Sep.
 2018, [Online]. [link](http://arxiv.org/abs/1810.00184)
+* "Microsoft Responsible AI Standard, v2" [link](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4ZPmV)

 </details>